SAP-archive/xf-application-mocks/commerce-mock/README.md

 ### Access the mock locally

 * For mock UI, see `http://localhost:10000`
-* For the API to pair the mock with SAP Cloud Platform Extension Factory, see `http://localhost:10000/console`
+* For the API to pair the mock, see `http://localhost:10000/console`
 * For mocked APIs, see:
   * `http://localhost:10000/rest/v2/console`
   * `http://localhost:10000/assistedservicewebservices/console`